InnerLoopLLC/OculusPlatformBP/README.md

 *11/17/20* - Added Asset Files and Language Packs.
 So, we're pretty much feature complete.
 I think.
 Now it's back to testing for a while.

+*11/19/20* - Published inital release (v1.0.0).
+All versions have been built for Epic Launcher distributions of UE4, for easy installation of the plugin into content only projects.
+These builds do not include the deprecated nodes.
+So, if your project was using a version of the plugin prior to 11/9/20 please continue building from source.
+Deprecated nodes will soon be removed completely.
+Please update your projects accordingly to prevent loading errors.

 ## Requirements
 * **Recommended Unreal Engine Version** - [4.25.3-Oculus](https://github.com/Oculus-VR/UnrealEngine/tree/4.25)
 * **Supported Unreal Engine Versions** - 4.26, 4.25, 4.24, 4.23, 4.22, 4.21, 4.20 *(limited support)*